rdpoor/pygmu/API.md

 	NOTE: Since it is performing FFT of entire PEs in memory, the extent of the input PEs can't be too large...

+TralfamPE

+    takes a (finite) PE and spreads its spectrum randomly across the entire time span of the PE.

 mogrify()

     Read in an entire sound file, take its fft, randomize the phase, and convert